 After all, the penalties for companies if found guilty can be severe.
 They include, unlimited financial penalties, confiscation orders and serious crime prevention orders.

+The evidence shows that the risk for businesses is greater than ever.
 So, with this in mind, can you be sure you are doing everything in your power to prevent any form of tax evasion associated with your company?

-- Conduct adequate due diligence and risk assessment - Especially of third parties and customers, to ensure you are not conducting business with anyone who may be involved in tax evasion.
+This is especially important for third parties and customers, to ensure you are not conducting business with anyone who may be involved in tax evasion.